-The staff are proud that they are taking part in a developmental model of tourism.
+In general the staff are proud that they are taking part in a developmental model of tourism.
 With a good salary and permanent employment, they can afford a good lifestyle and are keen to provide an authentic holiday for our clients.
 For the consumer this increases the so-called EFM, or Experience for Money!

-In remote areas we helped to set up co-operatives and business enterprises, for example Bumburi was a dying village in an area which had no access to tourism.
+In remote areas we helped to set up co-operatives and business enterprises, for example Bumburi in the solu Khumbu was a dying village in an area which had no access to tourism.
 We worked with the villagers to improve facilities and offered homestays and trekking holidays below the popular areas near Mount Everest.
 We provided investment and a long term strategy which included oil and flour producing businesses, a tea plantation and IT.

 Over a period of years the village has grown through sustained income from tourism and this has led to an increased quality of life.
 Now it is a thriving area, and the entrepreneurial spirit has established its own momentum.
 At the same time we still employ local villagers on our treks to ensure that new money is constantly entering the economy.

 A key strategy of ours is to promote the idea of social enterprises in the areas where we work and to develop local social entrepreneurs with the revenue and potential of tourism.
 We do this by building a long term trust with our partners and investing in a way which reflects the culture of the place and needs of the community.
 We provide clients and help develop products, and ensure the local company becomes a DMC (destination management company) for other tour operators who are bringing tourists.